mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 ## Overview

-{{ skyrim-project }} includes a full collection of vanilla game bugfixes.
+{{ site.skyrim-project }} includes a full collection of vanilla game bugfixes.
 This page focuses on core gameplay and engine fixes made by USSEP and various included SKSE plugins.

 For bugfixes related to meshes and textures, see [Visual Overhaul](mythic-skyrim-visuals.html).